AnharHussainMiah/grind/README.md

 ### 5. Run the Project

-To compile and run your project, simpley invoke the following:
+To compile and run your project, simply invoke the following:

 ```bash
 grind run